Cinnamon bear: Description

 The various color morphs are frequently intermixed in the same family; hence, seeing either a black-colored female with brown or red-brown cubs, a brown-colored female with black or red-brown cubs, or a female of any one of the three colors with a black cub, a brown cub and a red-brown cub, is a common occurrence.

+A typical adult cinnamon bear weighs 90 to 270 kg, however, this can vary depending on the seasonal food supply.

 Behavior

-Like other American black bear subspecies, cinnamon bears are omnivorous.
-Their diet includes fruit, vegetation, nuts, honey, and occasionally insects and meat, varying from other subspecies because of regional habitat differences.
+Like other American black bear subspecies, the cinnamon bear is omnivorous.
+Its diet includes fruit, vegetation, nuts, honey, and occasionally insects and meat, varying from other subspecies because of regional habitat differences.
+They are well adapted to their lowland and mountainous habitat, being proficient in climbing and swimming.
+The cinnamon bear is mostly nocturnal, but is active during the day on occasion.

-Cinnamon bears are excellent climbers, good runners, and powerful swimmers.
-They are mostly nocturnal, though they are sometimes active during daylight.

-The bears hibernate during the winter, usually from late October or November to March or April, depending upon the weather conditions.
-Their scat resembles that of domestic dogs.
+The bear hibernates during the winter, usually from late October or November to March or April, depending upon the weather conditions.
+Its scat resembles that of the domestic dog.

 Distribution

 Established populations are found in Colorado, New Mexico, Arizona, Utah, Idaho, Nevada, Montana, Washington, Manitoba, Minnesota, Wisconsin, Wyoming, California, Alberta, Ontario, and British Columbia.
-They are also present in Pennsylvania, Tennessee, Quebec, and New York.
+It is also present in Pennsylvania, Tennessee, Quebec, and New York.